Economy of Romania: Free market transition

-During the later part of the Ceauşescu period, Romania had earned significant contracts from several developing countries, notably Iraq, for oil-related projects.
+During the later part of the Ceaușescu period, Romania had earned significant contracts from several developing countries, notably Iraq, for oil-related projects.
 In August 2005 Romania agreed to forgive 43% of the US$1.7 billion debt owed by an Iraq still largely occupied by the military forces of the U.S.-led "Coalition of the Willing", making Romania the first country outside of the Paris Club of wealthy creditor nations to forgive Iraqi debts.

 Growth in 2000–07 was supported by exports to the EU, primarily to Italy and Germany, and a strong recovery of foreign and domestic investment.
 Domestic demand is playing an ever more important role in underpinning growth as interest rates drop and the availability of credit cards and mortgages increases.
 Current account deficits of around 2% of GDP are beginning to decline as demand for Romanian products in the European Union increases.
 Accession to the EU gives further impetus and direction to structural reform.

 In early 2004 the government passed increases in the value-added tax (VAT) and tightened eligibility for social benefits with the intention to bring the public finance gap down to 4% of GDP by 2006, but more difficult pension and healthcare reforms will have to wait until after the next elections.
 Privatisation of the state-owned bank Banca Comercială Română took place in 2005.
 Intensified restructuring among large enterprises, improvements in the financial sector, and effective use of available EU funds is expected to accelerate economic growth.
-However, the Romanian economy was affected by the financial crisis of 2007–08 and contracted in 2009.
+However, the Romanian economy was affected by the 2008 financial crisis and contracted in 2009.

 After communism, Romania needed capital infusion, entrepreneurial and managerial skills, the fastest way to obtain that was through foreign direct investment (FDI).
 As of 2018, total FDI in Romania was 81 billion EUR, 63% of total (51 billion) are greenfield investments.
 Top ten FDI stock by country of origin in 2018 were: Netherlands (23.9%), Germany (12.7%), Austria (12.2%), Italy (9.5%), Cyprus (6.2%), France (6%), Switzerland (4.5%), Luxembourg (4.2%), Belgium (2.2%) and United Kingdom (2.1%).

 Investments in Romania

 The level of investment remains above EU average.
 Investment accounts for almost 25% of GDP in Romania as opposed to 19% of GDP in the EU, in 2016.

+Locally, UniCredit, one of the region's leading banking firms, announced in October 2023 that it will merge its Romanian affiliate with the recently purchased Alpha bank in Romania (for €300 million), creating Romania's third-largest lender.